rmsk2/Hello_Foenix256_Jr/README.md

 # Hello Foenix256 Jr.

 This project contains source code and information with respect to my first experiences with the Foenix 256 Jr. (Revision B) modern retro computer.
 This is work in progress use at your own risk.
+In [this document](/emulator.md) you find info about how to set up an emulator.

 ## Hardware setup